kishori82/MetaPathways_Python.3.0/docs/index.rst

-.. metapathways documentation master file, created by sphinx-quickstart on Thu Sep 10 08:27:42 2020.
+..
+MetaPathways documentation master file, created by sphinx-quickstart on Wed Sep 23 13:09:29 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.